iMaximal/auth-react-mongo-graphql/README.md

-# auth-graphql-starter
+# Application with Auth based on GraphQL

-Starter project from a GraphQL course on Udemy.com - Section 3!
+My project from a GraphQL course on Udemy.com - Section 3!

-Technologies: Node.JS, Express-GraphQL, Apollo, Passport, MongoDB, Mongoose, React.
+Technologies: Node.JS, Express-GraphQL, Apollo 2, Passport, MongoDB, Mongoose, React 16.

 ## Description

 App shows how to realize the auth using GraphQL.

 The original course on Udemy used deprecated dependencies.

 I figured out and made using the latest technologies.